 Many people with Acid Reflux Disease have to sleep propped up.
-This can be difficult, but some find a wedge pillow helpful.
+This can be difficult but some find a wedge pillow helpful.
 These can be quite expensive.
-So, the OPA has teamed up with Putnam Pillows to provide their standard Bed Wedge.
-The OPA is putting £12.50 per pillow towards this partnership.
-Putnam's have, on top of that, agreed to a generous discount.
+So, the OPA has teamed up with Putnam Pillows to provide their Bed Wedges at an affordable discounted price.